maurokrugerjr/laravel_jwt/README.md

 ## Funcionalidades

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).

-### Premium Partners

 - Login: Rota para autenticação do usuário e geração de token.
 - Logout: Rota para deslogar e invalidar o token.
 - Refresh: Rota para renovar o token de autenticação.